parisdolfman/daily_movie_suggestions/README.md

 # DailyMovieSuggestions

-Daily Movie Suggestions is a CLI gem which provides three movies based on genre as well as the rating and year of the movie you choose.
+Daily Movie Suggestions is a CLI gem which provides three movie suggestions as well as the rating and year of the movie you choose to know more about.

 ## Installation